Grandmas Pecan Pie Filling

 How to Bake a Pecan Pie Using This Filling:

 Preheat oven to 350°.
-Pour filling into a pie pan lined with pie dough, trimmed and formed around the edges.
+WHISK IN AN ADDITIONAL EGG AND DO NOT BOIL; pour filling into a pie pan lined with pie dough, trim, and form around the edges.
 Lightly cover the filling and edges with foil.
-Bake 30 minutes, remove foil and continue baking for an additional 20 minutes.
+Bake for 30 minutes, remove the foil, and continue baking for an additional 20 minutes.
 NOTE: Pie should not be overly jiggly when you remove it from the oven.
-If it shakes a lot, cover with foil and bake for an additional 20 minutes or until set.
+Cover it with foil if it shakes a lot, and bake for an additional 20 minutes or until set.
 Baking time can vary depending on humidity.

 Says not for filling pies…but, what about as filling in small hand pies ?